Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 This type of property loan is used to bridge the gap between moving and purchasing a new property.
 It is used by thousands of households each year who need to buy a property but have not yet sold their own home yet.

 In addition, it is used by many property developers and investors looking to buy properties whilst avoiding traditional property chains and the long winded mortgage application process.
 Bridging loans come with greater risks, since you could lose your home if you do not repay in 12 months.
-The amount you can borrow starts from £25,000, up to £25 million.
+The amount you can borrow will depend on your credit history and salary.

 Collateral loans involve taking anything valuable that can be used as collateral and securing your loan against it, including art, watches, jewellery, memorabilia and more.
 You will typically have the collateral valued impartially beforehand and receive up to 80% of its value upfront.
 However, you can risk losing this pricey item if you do not keep up with your repayments.